About that Life…

 I’m a librarian and archivist and I write about food.
 I’m interested in building collections that document underrepresented groups comprehensively as well as ethics in collecting and access.
 I also write about food and have subject matter expertise in foodways and food history.
 I have special interests in African Diaspora, African, and Middle Eastern culinary traditions but I’m globally inclined.

 Want to learn how I became involved in food?
-Read my first article here, which was published in Gastronomica, in 2007.
+Read my first ever article here, which was published in Gastronomica, in 2007.
 I’m still very proud of it.